Clifton A. Woodrum: Careers

 Woodrum became a registered pharmacist and engaged in his profession in Roanoke.
 He also followed his father's example, studied law at Washington and Lee University, Lexington, Virginia, and was admitted to the bar in 1908 and commenced practice in Roanoke, Virginia.
 His father had been Roanoke's first elected Commonwealth's Attorney, and he too served in that capacity, from 1917 to 1919.
 The Virginia General Assembly then elected Woodrum as a judge of the Roanoke's Hustings Court, where he served from 1919 to 1922.

 Woodrum was elected as a Democrat to the Sixty-eighth Congress and re-elected eleven times.
 He served from March 4, 1923, until his resignation on October 24, 1945 (effective December 31, 1945), to become president of the American Plant Food Council, Inc. Considered a "Southern Progressive" in Washington, Woodrum bucked the powerful Senators Carter Glass and Harry F. Byrd and the Byrd Organization to become an ardent "New Dealer."
 As a member of the United States House Committee on Appropriations, he steered federal money for the purchase of land for Roanoke's airport, originally called "Woodrum's Field" in his honor, and today known as the Roanoke–Blacksburg Regional Airport.
 He was also instrumental in bringing the United States Department of Veterans Affairs hospital, now known as the Salem Veterans Affairs Medical Center to his district.
 The hospital brought many jobs to the region during the Great Depression.

-Woodrum was a fierce promoter of his state and region, and very fond of the song, "Carry Me Back to Old Virginny".
+Woodrum was a promoter of his state and region, and very fond of the song, "Carry Me Back to Old Virginny".
 The song was representative of the commonwealth in many ways.
 "When Clifton A, Woodrum was in Congress, the House of Representatives couldn't adjourn until the honorable Democrat from Roanoke, Virginia with a rich and varied baritone voice led the body in a rendition of "Carry Me Back to Old Virginny".